porsche-design-system/porsche-design-system/packages/components-vue/projects/vue-wrapper/README.md

 ### Plugin

-You can also use the `PorscheDesignSystemPlugin` to register the components globally.
+You can also use the `PorscheDesignSystemPlugin` to extend your vue setup.

 ```vue
 // main.ts